The cars we loved.

 The Chevrolet Chevelle Laguna Type S-3 was sportiest version of all the cars offered on the vast A body platform.
 A platform that included sedans, coupes, convertables and even small pickups.
 The Chevelle and Monte Carlo were the two largest bi-products of this platform and with a split emphisis between personal luxury and all around utility.
 On the utility side there was the Chevelle and its many variants that included the popular Malibu and the equally popular but eventually phased out Chevelle muscle car.
 For years the sportiest Chevelle was the ledgendary SS model with its large V8 engine and rear wheel drive platform.
 It was a little late to the muscle car party and was more or less scrapped by the time the first fuel crisis of the 70’s had ended.

 In 1973 a new uprated Chevelle with the Laguna designation offered Monte Carlo like luxury.
-Now with swiveling bucket seats, larger V6 engines and a more comfortable ride, the Laguna had nearly everything the Monte carlo offered and more.
-The swilving seat option is probally the most innovative feature.
+It was just as easy on the eye if not more so.
+Now with swiveling bucket seats, larger V6 engines and a more comfortable ride, the Laguna had nearly everything the Monte Carlo offered and more.
+The swiveling seat option is probably the most innovative feature.
 Maybe Chevy was on to something.
-A full 20 years before the population became mostly fat or old, the General was figuring out ways to make it easier to get into and out of it’s cars.
+A full 20 years before the population became mostly fat or old, the General was figuring out ways to make it easier to get into and out of it’s low slung cars.

 Once inside, the setup was very much like the Monte Carlo.
 Also like it’s sister car, it was rear wheel drive but had a front suspension influenced by the Camaro and Firebird.
 Unlike manyGM cars of this vintage, the Laguna featured a full coil spring rear suspension instead of the more common solid beam rear axel.
 The emphisis on ride quality hints at the overall mission of the S-3 as a comfortable sporty gran tourer.